Language, Grammar and Thinking

 How sensitively you can understand your use of words is explored in our work – with ramifications that stretch into every nook and cranny of life.
 Verbs are the precious processes of thinking through which you live, move and grow your mind.

 Grammar explains and clarifies our thoughts, essential for making sense of all the words we forge.
-We need the twin structure both nouns and verbs, in order to think.
+In order to think, we need the twin structure both nouns and verbs.
 Which of course implies the importance of vocabulary – learning new nouns with their prepositions, qualifier adjectives and conjunctions; and new verbs with their own prepositions and modifying adverbs.
 All enrich the quality accuracy and completeness of thinking.

 Your children are introduced to grammar within families